microsoft/Qcodes/README.md

 ## Usage

-See the [docs](docs) directory, particularly the notebooks in [docs/examples](docs/examples)
+Read the [docs](http://qdev-dk.github.io/Qcodes) and the notebooks in [docs/examples](docs/examples)

-For frequently asked questions see the [Qcodes FAQ](docs/FAQ.md).

 ## Contributing

-See [Contributing](CONTRIBUTING.md) for information about bug/issue reports, contributing code, style, and testing

-See the [Roadmap](ROADMAP.md) an overview of where the project intends to go.
+See [Contributing](CONTRIBUTING.rst) for information about bug/issue reports, contributing code, style, and testing See the [Roadmap](http://qdev-dk.github.io/Qcodes/roadmap.html) an overview of where the project intends to go.

 ## Docs